T-Stringfellow/scripts/README.md

 # INTRODUCTION
 This repository primarily addresses the development and deployment of an ELK stack monitoring system within an Azure-based Cloud environment.
 - All neccessary scripts and config files are located within the 'Ansible' Directory
-- The 'Linux' directory contains several useful security scripts and an initial setup script to aid in establishing a new Linux-based system.
+- Additionally, the 'Linux' directory contains several useful security scripts and an initial setup script to aid in establishing a new Linux-based system.

 Below is a detailed description the ELK stack deployment proccess.